-Hydrologic calculations were performed using SCS methodology (TR-55), in accordance with Franklin County regulations, and implemented through Bentley's PondPack computation software.
+Hydrologic calculations were performed using SCS methodology (TR-55) and implemented through Bentley's PondPack computation software.
 A theoretical Point of Interest, or Point of Analysis, was used as the basis for determining the release rate off-site from all proposed work within the project limits.